 Jiufen is one of the most touristic spots in Taiwan and a must visit place for many travellers.
 It is barely 15 km away from Keelung and you can easily get there by bus in around 50 minutes (Bus number 788 stops right in front of Jiufen’s Old Street).
 Another great option is to rent a car or motorbike for a day and explore Jiufen and all the beautiful spots around it.

 This charming town is located in the mountains and faces the ocean, which offers amazing views from almost any point of the village.
 Jiufen’s main attraction is the Old Street and its iconic red lamps.
-This meandering and narrow street offers lots of street food and sweet stalls, cafes and souvenir shops.
+The meandering and narrow street offers lots of street food and sweet stalls, cafes and souvenir shops.
 The best moment to visit is in the afternoon, so you can see the amazing sunset over the hills and the sea.
 Afterwards you can roam the streets with the charming atmosphere provided by the red lamps at night.

 The name of the city means “nine parts” because it began as a settlement of nine families.
 Every time something had to be delivered to the city it was split in 9 pieces for distribution, therefore the name.
-Jiufen became an important gold mining town and grew during the Japanese era (1895-1945).
+Jiufen became an important gold mining town and grew during the Japanese colonial era (1895-1945).
 There are still lots of Japanese-style buildings around the city from this period.